learn-co-curriculum/dsc-ensemble-methods-section-intro/README.md

 # Introduction

 ## Introduction
-This lesson summarizes the topics we'll be covering in section 35 and why they'll be important to you as a data scientist.
+In this section, you'll learn about some of the most powerful machine learning algorithms, ensemble models!
+This lesson summarizes the topics we'll be covering in this section.

 ## Objectives
 You will be able to: